 "The long-term efforts in Afghanistan have given hope to the untold numbers shielded from the intolerable costs of maintaining the pre-2001 status quo"

+GDP per capita has exploded, almost doubling since 2005.
 The infant mortality rate has dropped by almost 50% while rates of child malnutrition, which in 2004 stood at almost 60%, have been in free fall ever since.
-The Taliban never bothered with documenting the country’s literacy rate, but from 2011 to 2018, the youth literacy rate grew from just shy of 47% to over 65% and GDP per capita has exploded—almost doubling since 2005.
+The Taliban never bothered to document the country’s literacy rate but from 2011 to 2018, this figure among young Afghans grew from just shy of 47% to over 65%.

 Divorce rates have also seen haphazard increases.
 In a male-run society still dominated by barbaric attitudes toward sex and gender (let alone sexuality)—attitudes tolerated by coalition forces—this is a significant metric.
 It suggests that increasing numbers of Afghan women have felt able to reclaim agency, and to do so within an official justice system which, to date, has been unable to exorcise the rotten customs and practises which routinely legitimise honor killings and imprison women for ‘moral crimes’ if, for example, they are caught fleeing an underage marriage, or report being raped.

 The long-term efforts in Afghanistan have given hope to the untold numbers shielded from the intolerable costs of maintaining the pre-2001 status quo.
-The foreign policy fork in the road which risked the moral and financial burden of failure was taken.
-That was a hill to die on.
+That was a hill of foreign policy to die on.
 Thousands have.

 20 August 2021 People gather on the streets of Kabul.
 Credit: Victor J. Blue/The New York Times/Redux